 So here I am, 50 years old, and I’d like to think I’ve reached the ‘wiser’ part of ‘older and wiser.’
 Okay, yes, I do have at least ten types of cookies I’d like to make this year – I have my tried and true recipes, like chocolate chips and Russian Tea Balls (also known as Snowballs, Mexican Wedding Cookies, etc. etc. – basically they should be called Round White Balls of Buttery Deliciousness Covered in Powdered Sugar).
 I have a couple of new recipes, because I always like to try a few new ones each year.
 (Congo Bars, how have I not made you before now?!)
 And I usually try to make at least one traditional Italian cookie – sometimes it’s pizzelles, sometimes biscotti; this year it’s frosted anise cookies.
 But I don’t try to make them all in one day.
 Now I spread the cookie-making joy over a few days, sometimes a week.

 I’ll leave you with a recipe that has just three ingredients – butter, brown sugar, flour – and tastes absolutely amazing.
 This is one of my new recipes for this year because I’d never made shortbread before and wanted to see how they would turn out.
 Mine looked nothing like the photo accompanying the recipe; they would fit better in a ‘Pinterest Fail’ meme.
 But how they look doesn’t matter.
 They are simply amazing – buttery, not too sweet, and very addictive: Scottish Shortbread

-Posted on December 19, 2014, in Memory Lane, Not Related to Hearing Loss and tagged Christmas, Christmas cookies, cookie baking, cookies, holiday traditions, Scottish Shortbread.
+Posted on December 19, 2014, in Food & Cooking, Memory Lane, Not Related to Hearing Loss and tagged Christmas, Christmas cookies, cookie baking, cookies, holiday traditions, Scottish Shortbread.
 Bookmark the permalink.
 Leave a comment.